linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 Map
 ^^^

-You can map a function across all rows (all columns), while avoiding loading the entire dataset into memory:
+You can map one or more functions across all rows (all columns), while avoiding loading the entire dataset into memory:

 .. code:: python